oneapi-src/oneAPI-samples/RenderingToolkit/Tutorial/IntroToRayTracingWithEmbree/README.md

 # Introduction to Ray Tracing with Intel® Embree

 ## Purpose
 This sample demonstrates building and running a basic geometric ray tracing application with Embree.

-A code walkthrough is provided to understand the ray tracer, as well as the usage of the Embree API.
-Use this walkthrough prior to further self-directed deep dive exploration of Embree tutorial programs.
+Use this code and accompanying walkthrough to understand construction of a basic ray tracer and usage of the Embree API.
+This sample prepares an API explorer for further self-directed exploration of Embree repository tutorial programs.
+Expect less than 5 minutes to compile, run, and review the ouput imagery.
+Expect at least 20+ minutes to understand the walkthrough and code depending on rendering algorithm and math familiarity.

-This source is a consolidated refactor of the `triangle_geometry` source hosted as part of the Embree tutorials in the Embree repository.
+This sample source code is a consolidated refactor of the `triangle_geometry` source hosted as part of the Embree tutorials in the Embree [repository](https://github.com/embree/embree).

+__Output Image:__

 ![triangle_geometry_oneapi program output](example_images/triangle_geometry_oneapi.png)